zhanglab-aim/cancer-net/README.md

 ## Data acquisition
 NB the data files involved are ~20GB.
 If you want to store these outside the repo, we suggest setting `cancer-net/data` as a symlink to elsewhere on your system where you would like to store the data.
 Then proceed with the following steps:
 1. Run `bash pull_data.sh` to download data files.
 2. Preprocess the HumanBase graph connections by running `python3 01-network_id_conversion.py` inside the conda environment.
-This converts the HumanBase genes to TCGA gene identifiers.
+This converts the HumanBase genes in entrez ID to HGNC gene symbol identifiers in TCGA.
-3. The first time you create a `PnetDataSet`, the code will use these TCGA identifiers to construct a graph with connections between genes meeting a certain connection threshold (we have set `0.5` in our results).
+3. The first time you create a `PnetDataSet`, the code will use these HGNC gene symbol identifiers to construct a graph with connections between genes meeting a certain connection threshold (we have set `0.5` in our results).
 This can take ~20 minutes to construct, and so this graph is cached and saved as a pickle object.
 Next time a `PnetDataSet` is intialised, it will load the cached graph if it can find one, instead of reconstructing the graph every time.

 ## Running